 The skills audit example template

 Building a board with a good range of the skills discussed above is easier said than done!
-Our free skills audit template provides a starting point for understanding your current board and identifying gaps.
+Our free skills audit template (above) provides a starting point for understanding your current board and identifying gaps.
 The download provides a link to a pre-configured Google Form that you can send to your board and instructions on how to use the form.